Frogs and Toads of Washington

 The Woodhouse’s Toad has a cranial crest that looks like two opposing L’s.

 Great Basin Spadefoot Toad is the only spadefoot toad in the state of Washington.
-It has a spade on each of its rear feet which make it easy to distinguish.
+It has a spade on each of its rear feet and elliptical eyes which make it easy to distinguish.

 The American Bull Frog and the Green Frog have both been introduced to the state and can cause problems for native species.
 Both frogs are rather large and have ferocious appetites.